GOP Leader McConnell remains in hospital after concussion

 The Democratic absences have proven a challenge for Schumer, who is already navigating a narrow 51-49 majority.

-The Republicans, as the minority party, have had an easier time with intermittent absences.
+The Republicans, as the minority party, have had an easier time with intermittent absenc